davidegironi/dentned/README.md

 ## Installation

-* Install all software listed in the requirments
+* Install all software listed in the requirements
 * Restore the *dentned.bak* files you can find under the *_DBDump* folder as a new *dentned* database, alternatively use the *dentned-schema.sql* files
 * Create a new folder, and copy all the DentneD files in that folder
 * Sets the *DentneD.exe.config* file according to your preferences, (see inline comments for further informations)